TommyFurgi/Computation-Methods-for-Science-and-Technology/README.md

 # Computation-Methods-for-Science-and-Technology

-The tasks were completed as part of the Computational Methods in Science and Technology course at AGH UST.
+The tasks were completed as part of the Computational Methods in Science and Technology course at AGH UST in the academic year 2023/2024.
 These tasks were implemented using the `Julia` programming language in `Jupyter Notebook`.

 ## Laboratories